SymfonyCasts/vue/sfcasts/ep1/filter-products.md

 [[[ code('a54515f596') ]]]

-## Using currentCategoryId to Filter on the AJAX call
+## Using currentCategoryId to Filter on the Ajax call

 Wonderful!
 We are *now* receiving `currentCategoryId`.
 To use this, down in `created` we *could* add `?category=` and then the `currentCategoryId`.
 But with